Events & Resources

 • Novo Nordisk filed an application in May for oral semaglutide after its study showed 15% weight loss in patients with obesity.

-Our first take: Oral GLP-1s have faced investor disappointment over weight loss results that fell short of the 20% to 25% outcomes of injectable versions already on market.
-However, with more than 40% of US adults with obesity, the next gen pills are an opportunity for marketers to rethink how more convenient, no-needle oral options can fit patients’ needs.
+Our take: GLP-1s pills faced investor disappointment over weight loss results that fell short of injectables.
+However, with around 100 million US adults with obesity, the next-gen pills are an opportunity for marketers to rethink how the more convenient, no-needle options can fit patients’ needs.

 You've read 0 of 2 free articles this month.